 The primary focus in this financial analogy is to make as many high-quality emotional deposits into our most important relationship accounts as possible so that we can build value and trust in those accounts.
 I’ve identified and listed six types of emotional deposits that you can make into your various relationship bank accounts to build value in those accounts so that it becomes a real asset that will benefit your life.

-The 6 Emotional Deposits You Can Make Into Your Relationship Accounts
+The 6 Emotional Tricks You Can Make Into Your Relationship

 Think of all the genuinely nice things that people have done for you from their hearts.
 Each act of genuine kindness from them serves to add a little bit to their own relationship account with you.
 Conversely, each act of emotional pain that they give to you acts like a withdrawal from their relationship account with you.
 Your strongest friends are the ones with the largest relationship accounts over time.
 Your job is to do the same with all the people that are dear to your heart.
 Here are the six types of emotional deposits that will help build value in your relationships.